dsciitpatna/Interview-Assistant/README.md

 The project focuses on making a facial emotion detection interview assistant that keeps track of the person in scope's attention and

 ## Impact
-This project will help a student to guide them to enhance their interview skills and a company to take judge the preformance of an interviewee.
+This project will help a student to guide them to enhance their interview skills and a company to judge the preformance of an interviewee.

 ## Pre-requisites
 ### Knowledge Pre-requisits